dftfeDevelopers/dftfe/src/mdi/README.md

 * Install DFT-FE current development branch (publicGithubDevelop) from [DFT-FE github repo](https://github.com/dftfeDevelopers/dftfe).
 The installation instructions for DFT-FE and its dependencies are provied in the development version manual [here](https://github.com/dftfeDevelopers/dftfe/blob/manual/manual-develop.pdf).
 To link the dftfe library to MDI set the `mdiPath` variable to the MDI installation path in [setupUser.sh](https://github.com/dftfeDevelopers/dftfe/blob/publicGithubDevelop/helpers/setupUser.sh) and also set the variable `withMDI` to `ON`.
 Please note that two separate libdftfe.so files will be created in, one for real datatype (Gamma point) in `yourBuildDir/release/real/` and the other for the complex datatype (multiple k-points) in `yourBuildDir/release/complex/`.

 * Create and compile a MDI Driver.
-Please refer to MDI library documentation for details regarding setup a driver.
+Please refer to MDI library documentation for details regarding setup a driver for plugin mode.
 We also refer to an [example cxx driver](https://github.com/dsambit/MDI_Library/blob/master/driverTestDFTFEPlugin/testcxxplugin/driver_plug_cxx/driver_plug_cxx.cpp) for ground-state QM calculation that has been tested with DFT-FE as the QM engine.
 This driver is written for the plugin mode.

-* MDI create_system in DFT-FE requires for the following mandatory commands: `>CELL, >DIMENSIONS, >NATOMS, >ELEMENTS, >COORDS >MONKHORST-PACK_NPOINTS >MONKHORST-PACK_SHIFT >SPIN_POLARIZATION`.
+* MDI create_system in DFT-FE requires for the following mandatory commands: `>CELL, >DIMENSIONS, >NATOMS, >ELEMENTS, >COORDS, >MONKHORST-PACK_NPOINTS >MONKHORST-PACK_SHIFT, >SPIN_POLARIZATION`.

 * `>COORDS` must be with respect to origin at the cell corner.